sahilrajput03/sahilrajput03/README.md

 Inspiration:https://codesandbox.io/s/frosty-hermann-bztrp

+**What version of react do i need to use Suspense ?**

+**Suspense** was first shipped in v16.6 as mentioned [here](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html) and they said it is good for code splitting and it still isn't recommended to for data fetching.
+Though in my opinion it rocks!!

 ## Git

 Set default upstream remote branch same as local branch name in git so that when you do `git push` it won't ask you to do `git push -u origin myBranchName` each single time.